usnistgov/SDNist/README.md

 You have two possible workflows:
 1) Manually manage the public and private datasets as `pandas.DataFrame` objects, directly generate your synthetic data, and directly compute the score.
 2) Reproduce the setup of the challenge---i.e., create a synthetizer subclass of `challenge.submission.Model`, then call `run(model, challenge="census")`.
-This makes sure your synthetizer is scored against the same datasets as in the challenge.
+This makes sure your synthetizer is scored against the same datasets as in the Challenge.

 In all cases, the scoring does not numerically check whether your synthesizer is actually $\epsilon$-differentially private or not.
 You have to provide a formal proof yourself.